sfermigier/mineure-oss-epita/slides/session-02 - History.md

 Design programs to be connected with other programs THINK PIPE!
 Stick with text streams for input and output.
-Avoid the use of user input (for example, prompt for “yes”), use command line flags instead.
+Avoid the use of user input, use command line flags instead.
 To make programs composable, make them independent.
 A program on one end of a text stream should care as little as possible about the program on the other end.

 ---